swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

     return total/length
 ```

+## Practice using git

+Make a branch in this repository for adding tests:

+    git checkout -b add_tests

+or

+    git branch add_tests
+    git checkout add_tests

 The simplest way to add a test is to add a function that calls this function
 with arguments for which we already know the answer.